kimothy/route-sequence/README.md

 A number range between 0 to 6759999 represented as AA0000 to ZZ9999.

 ## Usecase
-This number series is used as menomic number series that has two benefits over integers.
+This number series is used as mnemonic number series that has two distinct benefits over integers.
 Easier to remember, and over 6 times as many unique combinations (~6.7 mill instead 1 mill).
 The series also have a fixed with of 6 chars, which makes it uniform when printed.